 As for focus points, I work with only one when shooting portraits.
-Commonly, I’d like to focus on a certain point, for example, the eyes, or a finger and the most appropriate focus point setting is the single point focus for me.
+Commonly, I’d like to focus on a certain point, for example, the eyes, or a finger, and the most appropriate focus point setting is the single point focus for me.

 In average circumstances, the matrix or center-weighted metering mode is perfect.
 However, in some situations, for instance, shooting facing the sun, these metering modes can josh me.
-These times, I usually try spot metering to get the perfect exposure.
+These times, I usually try to spot metering to get the perfect exposure.

 Camera settings for still life images

 Shooting still life, in general, I put my camera on a tripod so the shutter speed is not an issue.
 I can set it to any speed depending on the other settings.
 However, without a tripod, it’s the same as in any other situation shooting handheld, so faster than 1/40.

 As for aperture, there is no magic number here.
 It absolutely depends on my needs.

 Using a tripod, I try to keep the ISO as low as possible.
 Otherwise, If I can’t use low ISO (lack of tripod), sometimes I try to create a photo that looks good or more interesting with noise and grain.
 Noisy black and white images are the perfect examples of it.

 It’s unnecessary to use continuous shooting mode.
 Instead, I always use single shooting mode and it’s perfect for me every time.